 Slave modules work as a black box and don’t have access to any sensitive information, while the Master module is in charge of communicating with the cloud and stores sensitive data in the encrypted flash.

-So our solution allows gathering all the essential telemetry from the dozen sensors inside charging stations, such as active charging session times, electrical parameters of dynamic load, energy consumption and delivery, current, voltage, and temperatures.
+So our solution allows gathering all the essential telemetry from the dozen sensors inside electric vehicle charging stations, such as active charging session times, electrical parameters of dynamic load, energy consumption and delivery, current, voltage, and temperatures.

 All parameters are stored as historical data allowing retrospective analysis for future product enhancements.
 In addition, we are developing a custom visualization module for analysis simplification as part of the second stage.

 We provided white-labeled iOS and Android mobile applications based on the 2Smart Cloud mobile app, which allowed us to deliver market-ready applications in less than a month.
-We refined the design, reused most of the existing functionality, and developed new features, such as device verification by the QR codes, additional authentication mechanisms to ensure security demands, and custom widgets to match the desired flow for the end-users.
+We refined the design, reused most of the existing functionality, and developed new features, such as device verification by the QR codes, additional authentication mechanisms to ensure security demands, and custom widgets to match the desired flow of EV charging operations for the end-users.